jaspector

 Per Rhode Island General Law section 23-27.3-113.1, a permit is required to construct, enlarge, alter, repair (beyond ordinary repairs), remove, or demolish any building or structure, or to change occupancy.
 Electrical, plumbing, and mechanical work requires specialty permits.

-Typical processing time is Contact (401) 845-5459 for current queue times; not officially published.
+Building permit processing times in Newport, RI typically run Contact (401) 845-5459 for current queue times; not officially published.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Newport, RI.
 The following work is generally exempt: Ordinary repairs as defined in RI General Law section 23-27.3-102.0 that do not violate any provision of the building code; Interior painting, wallpapering, carpeting, and cabinet installation (no structural or mechanical changes); Replacement of flooring (no structural work); Minor landscaping and yard work not involving grading or drainage alterations; Fences not exceeding 6 feet in height; Prefabricated pools under 24 inches deep.
-Note: Newport's historic district overlay means that even exempt work may require Historic District Commission review if it alters the exterior appearance of a contributing structure
+Note: Newport's historic district overlay means that even exempt work may require Historic District Commission review if it alters the exterior appearance of a contributing structure When in doubt, confirm with the local building department before starting work.